ChrisPenner/wisp-react-redux/README.md

 You display notifications by dispatching actions.

 ## Setup
+Wisp requires the following dependencies to be installed:

+- `react`
+- `react-redux`
+- `react-addons-css-transition-group`

-Add the `Wisps` to your app so it's rendered on every page (the actual location in the page doesn't matter).
+Add the `Wisps` component to your app so it's rendered on every page (the actual location in the page doesn't matter).

 ```javascript
 import { Wisps } from 'wisp-react-redux'